podio/podio-dotnet/items/index.md

 {% endhighlight %}

 ### Sorting items
 You can sort items by various properties.
-[See a full list in the API reference](https://developers.await podio.com/doc/filters).
+[See a full list in the API reference](https://developers.podio.com/doc/filters).

 {% highlight csharp startinline %}
-// Sort by last edit date for the items, descending var filteredItems = await podio.ItemService.FilterItems(appId:123, sortBy: "last_edit_on", sortDesc: true);
+// Sort by last edit date for the items, descending var filteredItems = podio.ItemService.FilterItems(appId:123, sortBy: "last_edit_on", sortDesc: true);

 {% endhighlight %}